AdobeDocs/experience-platform.en/help/landing/workflows.md

 ## [!UICONTROL Models]

 The **[!UICONTROL Import recipe]** workflow lets you import and configure recipes.
-More information about this workflow can be found in the [import a packaged recipe tutorial](../data-science-workspace/models-recipes/import-packaged-recipe-ui.md).
+More information about this workflow can be found in the tutorial on [importing a packaged recipe](../data-science-workspace/models-recipes/import-packaged-recipe-ui.md).

-The **[!UICONTROL Create model]** workflow lets you create a machine learning Model.
-More information about this workflow can be found in the [train and evaluate a Model tutorial](../data-science-workspace/models-recipes/train-evaluate-model-ui.md).
+The **[!UICONTROL Create model]** workflow lets you create a machine learning model.
+More information about this workflow can be found in the [model training and evaluation tutorial](../data-science-workspace/models-recipes/train-evaluate-model-ui.md).

-The **[!UICONTROL Publish a model as a service]** workflow lets you publish a created Model as a service that can be scored.
-More information about this workflow can be found in the [publish Model as a service tutorial](../data-science-workspace/models-recipes/publish-model-service-ui.md).
+The **[!UICONTROL Publish a model as a service]** workflow lets you publish a created model as a service that can be scored.
+More information about this workflow can be found in the tutorial on [publishing a model as a service](../data-science-workspace/models-recipes/publish-model-service-ui.md).

 ## Next steps